 Factor-based investors and advisors now think they have an advantage.
-They base this on the results of theoretical asset pricing models.
+They base this largely on the results of theoretical asset pricing models.
 Investors have lost sight of the fact that factors were once called risk factors.
 If factors offer higher returns because their risks are higher, do they really provide an advantage to investors?
 Small-cap stocks, for example, may offer higher returns.
 But their volatility and survival risks are also higher.
 Value stocks may offer higher returns over the long run, but they may have extended periods of underperformance.
 They may fall into a value trap where they stay undervalued or go out of business.

 What investors really want is a factor premium that exists after accounting for risk.
 But Mr. Market is not usually disposed toward providing a free lunch.

+Factor-based investing may offer some advantages to passive index investing.
+There is plenty of information that makes a case for factor-based investing.
+We won’t be covering that here.
+We feel it is important to examine both sides of this issue.
 Asset pricing models often look at long/short returns without taking proper account of the price impact of trading as well as other issues.
 Factors that looked good on paper may be lacking in robustness, pervasiveness, persistence, or intuitiveness.
 Let us look at these issues more closely.